bartoszryfa/javaQuiz/README.md

 This Java quiz program is a simple educational tool and can be expanded or improved to include more features, such as a timer, a high-score system, or a wider range of questions.
 You can further develop and enhance the program to suit your educational needs.

-Enjoy the quiz and have fun learning Java!
+Enjoy the quiz and have fun learning Java!!